-The 2014 Specialty Crop Export Program is a reimbursement program authorized by the North Dakota Department of Agriculture’s Specialty Crop Block Grant Program and Agricultural Act of 2014.
-The North Dakota Trade Office (NDTO) is providing Specialty Crop Export Program funding to eligible business concerns to increase global market visibility and competitiveness of the North Dakota specialty crop sector.
+The Specialty Crop Program is a reimbursement program authorized by the North Dakota Department of Agriculture’s Specialty Crop Block Grant Program and Agricultural Act.
+The North Dakota Trade Office (NDTO) is providing Specialty Crop Program funding to eligible business concerns to increase global market visibility and competitiveness of the North Dakota specialty crop sector.
 Specialty crops included in this program are peas, beans, lentils, and confectionary sunflowers.

 PROGRAM AVAILABLE FUNDS

-- Travel expense reimbursement for the NDTO led trade missions to target countries
+- Travel expense reimbursement for NDTO led trade missions to target countries

-- Travel expense reimbursement for the NDTO organized reverse trade mission
+- Travel expense reimbursement for NDTO organized reverse trade mission

 - Has been in business for not less than the one year period ending on the date on which assistance is provided